autonomi-ai/nos/docs/demos/discord-bot.md

-# Building a MidJourney clone with NOS + Discord
+# Building an image generation bot with NOS + Discord

 1. **Registering a discord bot to create our API key**